Seasonal Guide to Japanese Knotweed Control

 - Barrier Installation: Install root barriers to prevent the spread of Knotweed.
 These barriers are crucial in areas where Knotweed is close to buildings or other sensitive structures.

-- Planning and Education: Use this time to plan next year’s control strategy.
-Educate yourself and others about the best practices for Knotweed management.
+- Planning and Education: Use this time to plan next year’s control strategy and educate yourself and others about the best practices for Knotweed management.

 Year-Round Tips for Japanese Knotweed Control